-Graduate Faculty: McKee, Weinstein.
+Graduate Faculty: Gross, McKee, Weinstein.

 The Institute of Applied Economics offers an interdisciplinary professional program leading to the following degree:

 Faculty from the institute also participate in a program leading to the master's degree with a major in interdisciplinary studies administered by the School of Graduate Studies.
 For further information about the interdisciplinary studies program, consult the Toulouse School of Graduate Studies section of this catalog.
-Students may also pursue a professional certificate in alternative dispute resolution.

-Institute of Applied Economics faculty pursue a wide range of research interests, including labor relations, labor market information, local and regional economic analysis, state and local fiscal and regulatory policy, energy policy, conflict resolution and economic development.
+Institute of Applied Economics faculty pursue a wide range of research interests, including labor relations, labor market information, local and regional economic analysis, state and local fiscal and regulatory policy, energy policy and economic development.
 Faculty publications have appeared both in professional journals, such as Business Insights, Arbitration Journal, Policy Review, Economic Development Quarterly, Economic Development Commentary, Society and Challenge, and in the editorial and financial pages of the nation's leading news journals, including The New York Times, The Wall Street Journal and The Los Angeles Times.
 Faculty members also have published numerous books and monographs on economic and regional development topics.

 The Institute of Applied Economics is closely affiliated with the University Center for Economic Development and Research, which provides economic and public policy consulting services to organizations in the private, nonprofit and public sectors.
 Projects conducted by the center offer students of the Institute of Applied Economics both professional development and career opportunities.
 Clients of the Center for Economic Development and Research have included a range of state government agencies, Fortune 500 companies, foundations and communities across North Texas.
-The center also publishes a semi-annual economic forecast subscribed to by companies and government agencies across Texas and the Southwest.
+The center also publishes a quarterly economic forecast subscribed to by companies and government agencies across Texas and the Southwest.